 Academic success is improved by practicing mindfulness by increasing focus, attention, and awareness.
 By noticing your whole bodily functions you can get rid of the practices that waste your time and deviate your attention while improving the practices that increase your attention at work.
-Thus enhanced attention to your work leads to improve academic success.
+Thus enhanced attention to your work leads to improved academic success.

 Mindfulness helps the individual to better communicate in social situations while solving problems by increasing focus and attention to the problem.
-It can also help to get rid of negativity and thus successfully responds to stress in relationships that increase relationship satisfaction.
+It can also help to get rid of negativity and thus successfully respond to stress in relationships that increase relationship satisfaction.

 How to practice mindfulness?